philipp-baumann/simplerspec-pedometron-article/README.md

 Resampling in this contexts refers to to creating a new a axis interval in spectra.

-In a nutshell, preprocessing can be done in one pipeline.
+In a nutshell, spectral data processing can be done in one pipeline.

 ``` r
 (spc_proc <-